TomographicImaging/CIL/README.md

 We recommend using either [`miniconda`](https://docs.conda.io/projects/miniconda/en/latest) or [`miniforge`](https://github.com/conda-forge/miniforge), which are both minimal installers for `conda`.
 We also recommend a `conda` version of at least `23.10` for quicker installation.

 We maintain an environment file with the required packages to run the [CIL demos](https://github.com/TomographicImaging/CIL-Demos) which you can use to create a new environment.
-This will have specific and tested versions of all dependencies that are outlined in the table above:
+This will have specific and tested versions of all dependencies that are outlined in the table below:

 ```sh
 conda env create -f https://tomographicimaging.github.io/scripts/env/cil_demos.yml